Interactive Bingo Prototype

 PRODUCT LEARNING OBJECTIVES:

-+ Exhibits your use of Figma as you maintain and generate
++ Exhibits your use of Figma as you maintain and generate all of your process work in a single Figma file

 + Clearly indicates how someone plays your new game design